Promoting the success of underrepresented minorities in STEM fields

 Garden City Community College (Garden City, KS) and

 Seward County Community College/Area Technical School (Liberal, KS).

 These institutions will work together to implement specialized activities for students at critical junctures in their careers such as high school to college and the transition from two-year to four-year institutions.

-Take a look at the KS-LSAMP blog to learn more about the programs at our partner institutions.
+Take a look at the KS-LSAMP blog for more update information about KS-LSAMP activities.